adrybakov/wulfric/docs/source/user-guide/usage/cell.rst

            [0.      , 0.      , 8.760497]])

-:py:func:`wulfric.cell.from_params` constructs the cell with the first vector oriented along the :math:`x` axis and second vector in the :math:`xy` plain.
-The cell can only be constructed from the set of parameters that can form parallelepiped (see :py:func:`wulfric.geometry.parallelepiped_check`).
+:py:func:`wulfric.cell.from_params` constructs the cell with the first vector oriented along the :math:`x` axis and second vector in the :math:`xy` plane.
+The cell can only be constructed from the set of parameters that can form a parallelepiped (see :py:func:`wulfric.geometry.parallelepiped_check`).

 .. note::